abrahamoaks/Birth-Rate-Time-Series-Forecasting/README.md

 - **Naive Forecasting**: As a baseline, the model is compared to a naive approach where the previous day's birth rate is used as the prediction.
 - **ARIMA Model Performance**: The ARIMA model's predictions are shown to have a lower RMSE than the naive method, indicating better performance.

+## Observations

+- **Seasonal Trends**: Birth rates exhibit seasonal patterns, with certain times of the year showing higher or lower birth rates.
+- **Model Performance**: The ARIMA model provided a good fit for the data, outperforming the naive method.
+- **Data Sensitivity**: The model's performance could be further improved with more extensive data covering multiple years.

 ## Results

 The results show the effectiveness of the ARIMA model in forecasting birth rates: